 In April 2020, we launched our project to restore one of the last remnants of Central Europe’s floodplain forests.
-With our local partner Broz, we’ve planted 3,000 trees along the Danube river in Slovakia.
+With our local partner Broz, we are planting trees along the Danube river in Slovakia.

 The project aims to restore this unique forest and conserve the diversity of fauna and flora that inhabit the area.
 By planting open areas with native trees, such as poplars, elms and maples, we are working to increase forest cover and habitat availability for species like the locally endangered black stork, the charismatic beaver and the rare large copper butterfly.
 Floodplain forests are an important carbon sink and their restoration has the potential to sequester a large amount of carbon and contribute to the fight against the climate crisis.

-Our project is launched to restore the floodplain forests of the Danube delta.
+Our project is launched to restore the floodplain forests of the Danube floodplains.

 To protect the locally endangered European pond turtle, one of the breeding sites is surveyed and active nests are protected with fencing.

 Silver poplar (Populus alba), black poplar (Populus nigra), European ash (Fraxinus excelsior), narrow-leafed ash (Fraxinus angustifolia), European white elm (Ulmus leavis), field elm (Ulmus minor), common oak (Quercus robur), Norway maple (Acer platanoides).

 European pond turtle (Emys orbicularis), black stork (Ciconia nigra), stag beetle (Lucanus cervus), large copper (Lycaena dispar).